-Fellows devote the major portion of their time to research and writing on their own works-in-progress, while also participating in various activities of the Center, including symposia, conferences, and public lectures.
-Funding for research on Christian Thought and Practice is provided through a grant from the Lilly Endowment.
+Affiliate Visiting Fellows devote the major portion of their time to research and writing on their own works-in-progress, while also participating in various activities of the Center, including symposia, conferences, and public lectures.
+Affiliate Fellows have secured their own funding from outside funding sources.

 Gillian Frank received his PhD from the Department of American Studies at Brown University.
 He recently completed an American Council of Learned Societies New Faculty Fellowship with the Department of History at Stony Brook University.
 Frank has published on the intertwined histories of religion, conservatism, sexuality and gender in the United States.
 His work has appeared in venues such as Journal of the History of Sexuality and Journal of Religion and Popular Culture.
 He is currently working on a book project entitled Save Our Children: Sexual Politics and Cultural Conservatism in the United States, 1965-1990, which will be published with University of Pennsylvania Press.
 Save Our Children explores the rise of political and religious conservatism between 1965 and 1990 by focusing on how social and political movements used the image of endangered children to redefine religious and civil rights and cultural mores.
 Frank is also co-editing an anthology on Histories of Sexuality and Religion in the 20 th Century United States.